-HILE SCC'S VALUE to Orange County is larger than simply its economic impact, understanding the dollars and cents value is an important asset to understanding the college's value as a whole.
-In order to fully assess SCC's value to the county economy, this report has evaluated the college from the perspectives of economic impact analysis and investment analysis.
+HILE RSCCD'S VALUE to Orange County is larger than simply its economic impact, understanding the dollars and cents value is an important asset to understanding the colleges' value as a whole.
+In order to fully assess RSCCD's value to the county economy, this report has evaluated the colleges from the perspectives of economic impact analysis and investment analysis.

-From an economic impact perspective, we calculated that SCC generates a total economic impact of \$468.2 million in total added income for the county economy.
-This represents the sum of several different impacts, including the college's:
+From an economic impact perspective, we calculated that RSCCD generates a total economic impact of \$2 billion in total added income for the county economy.
+This represents the sum of several different impacts, including the colleges':

-- Operations spending impact (\$75.8 million); - Student spending impact (\$46.1 million); and - Alumni impact (\$346.3 million).
+- Operations spending impact (\$352.8 million); - Construction spending impact (\$18 million); - Student spending impact (\$127.8 million); and - Alumni impact (\$1.5 billion).